vm-x-ai/vm-x-ai-labs/packages/aws/cdk/constructs/README.md

 The workflow is defined as follows:

-1. **Set Default Variables**: This step defines the default variables for the workflow, such as the `max_concurrency` for the parallel execution of the workflow or `similarity_search_max_results` that defines the number of similar results to be returned.
+**1. Set Default Variables**: This step defines the default variables for the workflow, such as the `max_concurrency` for the parallel execution of the workflow or `similarity_search_max_results` that defines the number of similar results to be returned.

 ```json
 {